-The Phaeton may be equipped with an optional Aqua-Hot heating system (Figure 13-12) that provides a continuous, on-demand supply of domestic hot water, as interior zone heating where and when it is needed.
+The Phaeton may be equipped with an optional Aqua-Hot heating system (Figure 14-12) that provides a continuous, on-demand supply of domestic hot water, as interior zone heating where and when it is needed.

-To activate the Aqua-Hot heating system, the aqua-hot switch (labeled "diesel burner switch") located in the side cabinet above the driver's seat must be activated.
+To activate the Aqua-Hot heating system, the aqua-hot switch located on the Spyder Control system.
 By activating this switch, a supply of hot water as well as interior heat can be provided.

-Figure 13-12: Hydraunic heating system
+Figure 14-12: Hydraunic heating system

-The heating feature will be controlled by the thermostat mounted on the wall.
+The heating feature will be controlled by the thermostat mounted on SCS.
 It is operated off the furnace function of the thermostat to provide interior heat.
 Hot water will be supplied instantaneously and continuously at any time the diesel burner switch is activated.